Karaka-Management/Organization-Guide/Processes/IT/Third Party Software Validation - New.md

-# Third Party Software Validation
+# Third Party Software Validation - New

-## New/Replacement Software

-Before buying new software the following aspects must be checked:
+Before buying/implementing a new software the following aspects must be checked:

 | To be considered | Result | Evidence / Basis | Responsible | Date |
 | ---- | ------ | ------ | ----------- | ------ |